2-vector bundles: Algebra bundles and lifting gerbes

 \end{corollary}

-The last part of \cref{Thm:CanonicalIsomorphism:Representation} gives in the present situation a new proof of the well-known fact that the category of $\mathrm{Pin}_d^-$-structures on $X$ is equivalent to the category of invertible $(\Cl(TX) \otimes \Cl_{-d})$-module bundles.
+The second part of \cref{Thm:CanonicalIsomorphism:Representation} gives in the present situation a new proof of the well-known fact that the category of $\mathrm{Pin}_d^-$-structures on $X$ is equivalent to the category of invertible $(\Cl(TX) \otimes \Cl_{-d})$-module bundles.
 The advantage of our new proof is that this abstract equivalence is exhibited as an equivalence between Hom-categories in a single bicategory, established by composition with a 1-isomorphism.
 Passing through our constructions, it turns out that this sends a $\mathrm{Pin}_d^-$-structure on $X$ to the real spinor bundle of Lawson and Michelsohn \cite{Lawson1989}.
+In case that $X$ is oriented, in which case the structure group of the frame bundle is already reduced to $\mathrm{SO}_d$, there is a variation of this statement where $G = \mathrm{SO}_d$ and $\hat{G} = \mathrm{Spin}_d$.
+In this case, we have an analogous statement for the obstruction gerbe for the lift from $\mathrm{SO}_d$ to $\mathrm{Spin}_d$, which reads